 ~I was utterly blessed to witness the pure, sacrificial love and care that my room neighbors gave to their very needy little boy during the hours I observed them.
 And I told them so when he was discharged Monday and we said goodbye to one another.

 ~The set of CDs containing soothing praise music that another friend left with me almost as an afterthought.
 I knew enough of the words to be able to sing along, both during the times when my eyes were streaming with tears, and during the times of peace.

 ~The huge box of fresh blueberries from this same friend.
 They are now neatly packed away in the freezer, thanks to Daniel, the current Kitchenmeister.

-~Contrary to what Joseph had thought, and posted, I was not able to be online at all while at the hospital, so I was not reading any of the notes of encouragement many of you sent during that time, by email, here on the blog, and by private message on Momys.
+~Contrary to what Joseph had thought, and posted, I was not able to be online at all while at the hospital, so I was not reading any of the notes of encouragement many of you sent during that time, by email, here on the blog, and by private online messages.
 That last night, when Joe called, he read them all to me.
 Every single one.
 Friends, God used your words to minister His love to this worn-to-a-nub mother that night.

 ~Two different times, one of the kind nurses found an unwanted hospital meal and brought it to me at no charge, because she hated to see it go to waste.